ncoghlan/misc/notes/python3/questions_and_answers.rst

 At the start of the migration, the answer to all of those questions was *obviously* "Python 2".
 Right now (January 2013), the answer is "either is a reasonable choice, although context may favour Python 2".
-With the release of Python 3.4 next year, the obvious answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
+With the release of Python 3.4 in 2014, the obvious answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
 Possible compelling reasons include "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of